blablanumerodeux/blablanumerodeux.github.io/content/posts/SonarCloud.md

 ## CircleCi

-otherwise use circleci and set your token within an env variable called :
+Otherwise use circleci and set your token within an env variable called :
 SONAR_TOKEN

 https://www.baeldung.com/sonar-qube